List of Case Closed characters: Tokyo Metropolitan Police Department

 The Tokyo Metropolitan Police is the law enforcement agency of Tokyo Prefecture.
-The most commonly recurring characters of the Tokyo MPD are members of Division 1 of the Criminal Investigation Section: Inspector Juzo Megure; his subordinate officers, Miwako Sato, Wataru Takagi, Ninzaburo Shiratori and Kazunobu Chiba; and Megure's new superior, Hyoe Kuroda.
+The most commonly recurring characters of the Tokyo MPD are members of Division 1 of the Criminal Investigation Section: Inspector Joseph Meguire; his subordinate officers, Miwako Sato, Wataru Takagi, Nicholas Santos and Kazunobu Chiba; and Meguire's new superior, Hyoe Kuroda.
 Officer Yumi Miyamoto and Naeko Miike of the Traffic Division also appear often.